+The internal and external evaluation of the Programme is following the requirements of the HAHE standards.
 The self-assessment, the external evaluation, the MODIP indicators, and the questionnaires of students and graduates are the key sources that contribute to the ongoing monitoring and periodic review of the Programme.
 Indeed, institutions should monitor and periodically review their programmes to ensure that they achieve their objectives and respond to the needs of students and society.
-These reviews should lead to continuous improvement of the programme, which is the case for this Programme.
+These reviews should lead to continuous programme improvement, which is the case for this Programme.
 In fact, the curriculum reflects the most current research, theories, practices, and innovations within the discipline.
-This ensures that the Programme remains academically rigorous and that students have the mostrecent knowledge and skills.
+This ensures that the Programme remains academically rigorous and that students acquire the most recent knowledge and skills.

+The Panel believes that the Programme has adopted appropriate procedures concerning the implementation of the curriculum and quality indicators and utilizes data collection for further and regular evaluations.
 Procedures for evaluating students seem very well established.
 All students and graduates interviewed expressed their satisfaction with the evaluation process and felt that it has strengthened their critical capacities and the Programme's accountability.
 The Panel is satisfied with ongoing monitoring of the Programme as well as with the students' evaluation results and feedback.